-- Mince the garlic (I use garlic press) and combine it with miso in a small bowl.
+Mince the garlic (I use a garlic press) and combine it with miso in a small bowl.
 We will not add soy sauce and mirin at this stage.

 - Add the mixture into the Ziploc bag and rub it all over the chicken from outside the bag.
 Keep in the fridge for at least 4-6 hours (preferably overnight).

 - About 3 hours before cooking, add soy sauce and mirin in the bag and mix well.
 Keep in the fridge until you are ready to cook.

 For chicken thigh or breast, preheat oven to 425 ºF.
 Line a baking sheet with parchment paper and place the meat on top.
 Bake for 30 minutes or more depending on the part you use.
 Turn the chicken over halfway during the cooking process.

-The broiler pan/baking sheet with oven-safe (wire) rack helps getting rid of the oil from the chicken while cooking and wings will get crispy.
+The oven-safe wire rack helps getting rid of the oil from the chicken while cooking and wings will get crispy.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.